cloudevents/spec/primer.md

 successful event delivery and consumers from knowing what to do with event data.

 CloudEvents offers useful metadata which middleware and consumers can rely upon to facilitate event routing, logging, delivery and receipt.
-(Not sure if we need to revisit this, and state it a little differently?
-One of the non-goals was not to impact routing, delivery, receipt etc. I could be wrong)

 #### Increasing Portability of Functions-as-a-Service